 - Anti-theft Purse – This is mostly essential for big cities, but I figure it’s better to be safe than sorry.
 It’s such a hassle to replace cards and documents when traveling that I don’t see the point in tempting fate.
 This anti-theft purse features a slash-proof strap and RFID protection.
 It also has a locking zipper to fend off pickpockets.
 Alternatively, I’d recommend a small crossbody with a zipper because they’re tougher for someone to reach into without you noticing.

 When it comes to transportation in Mexico, there are all kinds of different options for getting from point A to B. The transportation method (or the combination thereof) that you end up choosing will depending largely on how much time and/or money you are willing to spend.

 Let’s take a look at the main transportation options…

 Long Distance Travel

 There is a huge quantity of bus lines which run routes throughout all of Mexico.
-I know the thought of bus travel may conjure up memories of icky Greyhound buses and the seedy bus depots you’ll often find north of the border (at least, this has been my experience), but hear me out.
-Believe it or not, bus travel in Mexico can actually be pretty luxurious.
+I know the thought of bus travel may conjure up memories of icky Greyhound buses and the seedy bus depots you’ll often find north of the border (at least, this has been my experience), but hear me out: bus travel in Mexico can actually be pretty luxurious.

 Note: Many bus lines don’t accept foreign credit cards, which makes it difficult to book tickets online.
 Don’t worry though, most passengers purchase tickets shortly before departure, so as long as you arrive a little early to the bus station you don’t need to worry about the bus filling up.